adam248/portfolio/README.md

 - [ ] eCommerce Site
 - [ ] a paper trading demo site
   - [ ] just relay market data from a websocket to client's websocket
+  - [ ] save the historical data in your own database
 - [ ] create something that processes input from user (convert PDF to PNG? or something)
     - [ ] a live markdown to PDF converter?
 [Example](https://www.markdowntopdf.com/)
     - [ ] OR a sound file filter